-During the Open Enrollment Windows, when the number of students interested in attending exceeds the number of seats available, charter schools must hold a lottery in order to ensure fairness in enrollment.
-If you are new to EVCA and are interested in attending, you may either file a Letter of Intent during an Open Enrollment Period, or contact the school during the First-Come, First-Served enrollment to see if any seats remain open for your student's grade.
+During the Open Enrollment Windows, when the number of students interested in attending exceeds the number of seats available, charter schools must hold a Lottery to ensure fairness in enrollment.
+If you are new to the EVCA and are interested in attending, you may either submit a Letter of Intent during an Open Enrollment Window, or contact the school during the “First-Come, First-Served” enrollment to see if any seats remain open for your student's grade.
 See below for details.

 Types of Enrollment

-EVCA has three types of enrollment.
+The EVCA has four types of enrollment.

-After the Open Enrollment Periods have completed, if any seats still remain available, then enrollment at EVCA becomes First-Come, First-Served.
+After the Open Enrollment Windows have completed, if seats still remain available, then enrollment at the EVCA becomes “First-Come, First-Served.”

 Charter schools have space for only a limited number of students.
-If there is enough room in a particular grade to accommodate all the categories of students above, then a drawing for enrollment is not necessary -- all students desiring admission will be accepted.
-A lottery is only required for a particular grade if there are not enough seats to accommodate all categories.
+If there is enough room in a particular grade to accommodate all the categories of students above, then a Lottery drawing for enrollment is not necessary -- all students desiring admission will be accepted.
+A Lottery is only required for a particular grade if there are not enough seats to accommodate all categories.

 Letters of Intent (LOIs)